Luis Enrique Juliá: Studies

 Although self-taught in the field of composition, Juliá was trained in the tradition of the classical guitar by José Tomás in Spain, Rey de la Torre in California, and Leonardo Egúrbida in Puerto Rico.
 He participated in master classes with Andrés Segovia, Alirio Díaz, Oscar Ghiglia and Leo Brouwer.
 He holds a Bachelor of Arts degree from the University of Puerto Rico, and a "Profesor Superior de Guitarra" degree from "Oscar Esplá" Conservatory in Alicante, Spain.

 Academic life

 He's been since 1988 in the faculty of the Puerto Rico Conservatory of Music, Luis Enrique Juliá is now full Professor of Classical Guitar and Chair of the Strings Department.
 Among his most recognized pupils, guitarist-composer Hermelindo Ruiz Mestre, after graduating with a Bachelor of Music degree under his guidance, pursued graduate studies in Yale University, where he obtained a Master of Music degree in May 2012, and a Performance Diploma a year later.
 Dr. Isaac Lausell, also a student of maestro Juliá, is currently in the faculty of Southern Illinois University at Carbondale, teaching both classic and jazz guitar, and has published four books.
-Dr. Lausell obtained a Master of Music degree from North Texas University and a Doctor of Musical Arts degree from SUNY Stonybrook.
+Dr. Lausell obtained a Master of Music degree from the University of North Texas and a Doctor of Musical Arts degree from SUNY Stonybrook.